 In many recipes, it's common to soak the bread in piloncillo syrup before serving it.
 We've tried this and prefer to skip that step — we like our bread to have more structure and crispiness.
 This is what we mean by customizability!

 You can try adding different spices to your syrup too.
 Our absolute favorites are clove, cinnamon, and orange peel, but star anise is delicious.
-Or just omit everything altogether and make a simple piloncillo syrup!
+For a fruitier version, you might even enjoy your torrejas with a strawberry compote!

 🍲 Key ingredients